 Quels phrasal verbs sont essentiels pour le monde du travail ?

-Les phrasal verbs indispensables en contexte professionnel : set up (mettre en place), carry out (réaliser), follow up (faire un suivi), bring up (soulever un point), deal with (gérer), look into (examiner), hand in (remettre), wrap up (conclure), draw up (rédiger), take on (embaucher/prendre en charge), back up (sauvegarder/soutenir), roll out (déployer), scale up (monter en puissance), iron out (aplanir/résoudre), phase out (éliminer progressivement).
+Les phrasal verbs indispensables en contexte professionnel : set up (mettre en place), carry out (réaliser), follow up (faire un suivi), bring up (soulever un point), deal with (gérer), look into (examiner), hand in (remettre), wrap up (conclure), draw up (rédiger), take on (embaucher/prendre en charge), roll out (déployer), scale up (monter en puissance), iron out (aplanir les problèmes), phase out (éliminer progressivement), sign off on (approuver officiellement).

 Comment utiliser 'get' dans les phrasal verbs ?